 Find details on projects, routes, and the process at SafeRoutesProjects.com

-Safe Routes uses infrastructure improvements (such as crosswalks) and educational campaigns to improve safety, reduce congestion, and encourage physical activity.
+Safe Routes to School uses infrastructure improvements (such as crosswalks) and educational campaigns to improve safety, reduce congestion, and encourage physical activity.

-Safe Routes envisions a future where all students and families can choose active transportation as a safe, convenient, accessible and desirable option for getting to and from school and around their neighborhoods.
-The ability to walk, bike and roll to school and throughout neighborhoods not only benefits students and families, but the entire community.
+Safe Routes to School envisions a future where all students and families can choose active transportation as a safe, convenient, accessible, and desirable option for getting to and from school and around their neighborhoods.
+The ability to walk, bike, and roll to school and throughout neighborhoods not only benefits students and families, but the entire community.

 Fixing Our Streets and Safe Routes to School

-The Fixing Our Streets program allocated $8 million for to make routes safer and more convenient for kids to walk, bike and roll to school.
-With over 100 schools through the city, the need for street improvements to support safe travel to school is greater than the Fixing Our Streets funds available.
-Fixing Our Streets tasked SRTS to find out what changes Portlanders would like to see around their schools, and develop a process to target and prioritize safety investments.
+The Fixing Our Streets program allocated $8 million to make routes safer and more convenient for kids to walk, bike, and roll to school.
+With over 100 schools throughout the city, the need for street improvements to support safe travel to school is greater than the Fixing Our Streets funds available.
+Fixing Our Streets tasked Safe Routes to School to find out what changes Portlanders would like to see around their schools, and develop a process to target and prioritize safety investments.